jhart3000/Categorise-Transactions/README.md

 More details on the functionality of these apis can be found in the swagger documentation

 This git repositiory is linked with the DevOps software Buddy and has a Dockerfile.
-Buddy has a CI/CD pipeline setup which automatically builds a docker image in a development stage of the pipeline.
+Buddy has a CI/CD pipeline setup which automatically builds a docker image and pushed this to ECR in AWS so that its ready for deployment.